(Quick Reference)

 2.8 Running and Debugging an Application

-Grails applications can be run with the built in Tomcat server using the run-app command which will load a server on port 8080 by default:
+Grails applications can be executed using the built-in application server using the bootRun command.
+By default, it launches a server on port 8080:

 2.9 Testing an Application